MicrosoftDocs/dynamics-365-project-operations/articles/project-management/Project-cost-tracking.md

 The **Tracking** tab on the project has a dropdown called **Tracking**.
 Use this dropdown to select "Cost".
 This will open the **Cost tracking view**  and it shows the progress of labor spend on each task in the project plan.
 It also compares the actual labor cost spent on a task to the task's planned labor cost.
 Dynamics 365 Project Operations uses the following formulas to calculate labor cost metrics:

+- **Planned cost**: Estimated cost of all resource assignments on each leaf node task
+- **Actual Cost**: Sum of all cost actuals for time recorded on the task
 - **Cost consumption percentage**: Actual cost  ÷ Cost Estimate at complete
 - **Remaining Cost**: Cost Estimate at complete  – Actual cost
 - **Cost at Complete**: Remaining cost + Actual cost